briankoser/sfc-listeners-guide/episodes/0023-lord-of-the-rings.md

 notable_moments:
 firsts:
-  - Matt corrects Ben on "Lindlehoff"
+  - Matt corrects Ben on "Lindelhof"
   - Feedback from Blondeen (homeschooling mom of ten kids)
 prophecy:
   - {"host": "Matt", "prediction": "There will be a sequel to <i class='work-title'>X-Men: First Class</i>", "veracity": true, "comments": ""}